AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

       with
     </g> a single user.
 It contains details such as when was it achieved, <g class="gr_ gr_58 gr-alert gr_spell gr_inline_cards gr_run_anim ContextualSpelling ins-del multiReplace" id="58" data-gr-id="58">
       assertionUrl
-    </g> and so on.&nbsp;<br></td>
+    </g> and so on. <br></td>
   </tr>
   <tr>
    <td>skill</td>
    <td>Skills model consists of levels and credits.
-Skills can be acquired by learners after relevant course completion.&nbsp;<br></td>
+Skills can be acquired by learners after relevant course completion. <br></td>
   </tr>
   <tr>
    <td>skillLevel</td>
-   <td>A skill level comprises of one or many courses to be consumed in order to acquire a level along with its associated credits.&nbsp;<br></td>
+   <td>A skill level comprises of one or many courses to be consumed in order to acquire a level along with its associated credits. <br></td>
   </tr>
   <tr>
    <td>learningObject</td>
    <td>A Learning Object is an abstraction for various kinds of objects which users can enroll into and learn from.
-Currently Prime has the four types of Learning Objects – Course, Certification, Learning Program <g class="gr_ gr_82 gr-alert gr_gramm gr_inline_cards gr_run_anim Punctuation only-ins replaceWithoutSep" id="82" data-gr-id="82">
+Currently Prime has the four types of Learning Objects - Course, Certification, Learning Program <g class="gr_ gr_82 gr-alert gr_gramm gr_inline_cards gr_run_anim Punctuation only-ins replaceWithoutSep" id="82" data-gr-id="82">
       and
     </g> Job Aid.<br></td>
   </tr>